Constructions and Isotopies of High-Dimensional Legendrian Spheres: Background

 \begin{definition} A manifold constructed from the abstract open book $Open(\Sigma, \phi)$ with {\em thickened binding} is the quotient of the disjoint union of the mapping torus $\Sigma \times [0,1]/ ((x,0) \sim (\phi(x),1))$ and the thickened binding $\partial \Sigma \times D^2$, under the identification $(x, t) \sim (x, 1, t)$, where $x \in \partial \Sigma$, and $\{(x,r,\theta) \mid r \in [0,1], t \in \rmodz\}$ are the coordinates on $\partial \Sigma \times D^2$. \end{definition}

 An open book with thickened binding can be given a compatible contact structure, as shown in Section 2.2 of \cite{vanKoert17}.
+In particular, the contact form near the overlap region between the pages and the binding has the form

+where $\lambda|_{\partial \Sigma}$ is the restriction of a Liouville form on $\Sigma$ preserved under the monodromy of the open book, and $(r,\theta)$ are the coordinates on $D^2$ where the binding is $\partial \Sigma \times D^2$.
 Every contact manifold has a supporting open book decomposition, by work of Giroux.
 Further, the contact structure supported by an open book is unique upto isotopy, as said by the next theorem, due to Giroux.

 \begin{theorem}[Giroux] If an open book $(\Sigma, \lambda, \phi)$ supports a contact structure $(M,\xi_1)$, and $\xi_2$ is another contact structure on $M$ supported by an open book whose pages are symplectomorphic to $\Sigma$ and the monodromy is isotopic through symplectomorphisms to $\phi$, then $\xi_1$ and $\xi_2$ are contactomorphic. \end{theorem}